 The heat melted from Fleur’s blood.
-‘Gabby would be able know a little about what he was like just from touching his magic.’
-She let the flames linger until the hot chocolate steamed, then pushed into Gabby’s hands.
+‘Gabby would be able to know a little about what he was like just from touching his magic.’
+She let the flames linger until the hot chocolate steamed, then pushed it into Gabby’s hands.
 ‘There you go, greedy little bird.’

 Maman drew herself up.
 ‘Gabrielle’s empathetic magic is not something that should be used lightly, just as your stronger allure shouldn’t be either.
 I don’t want to hear of either of you using them on anyone who doesn’t understand what it means and hasn’t given permission.’

 ‘Harry’s magic is really powerful.’
 Gabby sighed.
 ‘His wand felt completely different to any of yours.’

 Maman’s face twisted.
 ‘What did it feel like?’

 Papa held his breath.